This exploration is for all ages, as the colored smilies show. You can explore topographic maps with your whole family together!

 Before you begin the model, you’ll want to cover your table with white butcher paper.
 You’ll need several batches of no-cook play dough (don’t add colors or glitter), dental floss, permanent markers, and rulers.

 Make a big lump of salt dough and create a mountain in the middle of your table.
 Have your kids help sculpt the mountain.

-Take turns picking up the mountain and, one by one, allowing them to trace the outline of the mountain on the butcher paper at their seat.
+Take turns picking up the mountain and, one by one, allow each child to trace the outline of the mountain on the butcher paper at their seat.
 Use permanent markers.
 Then put the mountain back in the middle.